Yoda-BZH/icinga2-mattermost/README.md

-# Nagios Mattermost Plugin
+# Icinga2 Mattermost Plugin
-A plugin for Icinga to enable notifications to Mattermost Open Source Chat.
+A plugin for Icinga2 to enable notifications to Mattermost Open Source Chat.

 # Usage
 Assuming you are using Icinga2, the steps are:

 1. Copy _mattermost.py_ to any Location.
-A good Location would be PluginContribDir.
+A good Location would be _PluginContribDir_.
 2. Create the notification command:

 ```